HabanaAI/Model-References/PyTorch/examples/gpu_migration/computer_vision/classification/torchvision/README.md

 # ResNet50 for PyTorch with GPU Migration
-This folder contains scripts to train ResNet50 model on Habana Gaudi to achieve state-of-the-art accuracy.
+This folder contains scripts to train ResNet50 model on Intel® Gaudi® AI Accelerator to achieve state-of-the-art accuracy.
 For more information on training and inference of deep learning models using Gaudi, refer to [developer.habana.ai](https://developer.habana.ai/resources/).
 For model performance data, refer to the [Habana Model Performance Data page](https://developer.habana.ai/resources/habana-training-models/#performance).